Table of Contents

 - Relevant Practices & Tools

-Employee monitoring and surveillance have become a hot topic in the past several years, mainly due to the widespread adoption of remote or work-from-home policies implemented during the pandemic.
+Employee monitoring and surveillance have become a hot topic in recent years, mainly due to the widespread adoption of remote or work-from-home policies implemented during the pandemic.
 Its continuing use with updated remote and hybrid work policies may seem new to many.
 However, employee surveillance and monitoring have a history that predates the Industrial Revolution and has only become a more pervasive and controversial practice due to their use with white-collar knowledge workers.

 The challenges that organizations and their employees face in the context of employee monitoring and surveillance are significant.
 However, they also underscore the importance of developing constructive policies, practices, and uses that align with solid employee relations, productivity, and engagement considerations.
 This emphasis on ethical and respectful monitoring is not just a necessity but a commitment to maintaining a healthy and productive work environment.